 In the context of sexual polarity, anyone fully embodying the entirety of their feminine archetype does not submit to demands for dominance and control.
 The true Divine Feminine is that which cannot be controlled.
 Feminine energy does not submit to anyone, particularly someone who demands obedience.
 By its very nature, the feminine is untamable.

 Patriarchy infantilizes women by making them dependent on men for survival.
-It treats women as another child to be provided for, instead of a sovereign being.
+It treats women as another child to be provided for, instead of a sovereign being and this plays out in adult relationships as a “daddy/daughter” dynamic.
 A transaction where a woman gives up her sovereignty and engages in fawning for the sake of safety and being cared for.
 That’s trauma and patriarchy.
 The real Divine Masculine creates a structured container for the feminine or yin/shakti energy to exist in her full power–regardless of the gender of the partner.
 In that container, the partner embodying feminine energy in that moment surrenders not to their partner, but to themselves and their own true feminine nature–which in this context is pure, unadulterated pleasure.
 It is one’s own inner-masculine or yang/shiva energy relinquishing control to be able to sit in fully embodied receptivity.

-Dominance and submission is fetishized patriarchy, and it’s the antithesis of the fully embodied, balanced Divine Feminine and Divine Masculine.[Disclaimer: I’m not saying that two healthy, consenting partners who want to explore these dynamics are out of balance.
-I am saying that those who consider it a lifestyle and can’t or won’t live without it are, and its most likely due to unhealed trauma.
-Any woman who willingly wears a collar and a leash might want to rethink labeling herself a feminist.
+Dominance and submission as idealized relationship roles is fetishized patriarchy, and it’s the antithesis of the fully embodied, balanced Divine Feminine and Divine Masculine.[Disclaimer: I’m not saying that two healthy, consenting partners who want to explore these dynamics are out of balance.
+I am talking about those who can’t or won’t live without it, and are perpetuating the idea that this is the ideal or natural way for men and women to be.
+Its most likely due to internalized patriarchy and unhealed relational or sexual trauma.
 Autonomy and being free to make your own decisions about your sexuality doesn’t mean shit if you’re still conditioned to actively choose the cage.]

 To truly dismantle patriarchy, not only do we have to make all healthy expressions of femininity safe for everyone, we also have to be willing to examine where our current expressions of femininity, and by extension, sexuality, are based in patriarchal programming, just like the example I gave above.
 That involves healing the mother and father wounds we all have as a result of living in a patriarchal society.